Kontsevich spaces of rational curves on Fano hypersurfaces: -levelness and -layeredness

 \end{proof}

 For the proof of our main result, we need to understand which hypersurfaces contain small-degree rational curves in their singular loci.
-The following Proposition bounds the condimension of such hypersurfaces.
+The following Proposition bounds the codimension of such hypersurfaces.

 \begin{proposition} The space of degree $d$ hypersurfaces singular along a degree $e$ rational curve has codimension at least $n(d-e-1)-e+4$. \end{proposition} \begin{proof} The space of degree $e$ rational curves in $\PP^n$ has dimension $(n+1)(e+1)-4$, so we just need to check that the space of hypersurfaces singular along a given degree $e$ rational curve $C$ has codimension at least $nd+1$, the codimension of the space of hypersurfaces singular along a line.
 We will reduce to this case by deforming $C$ to a line.